 Alternatively, to motivate those that are ‘at risk’ of redundancy you may want to set short-term goals and projects so that employees can see immediate results and follow tasks through to a conclusion before they may have to leave.

-There should be clear and timely communication and as much information as possible provided to employees ‘at risk’ and affected by the redundancy, throughout the process.
-If you make frequent announcements, have an FAQ’s information sheet and a contact that questions can be directed to, so that employees are fully aware of what is happening, uncertainty is less likely to put employees on edge and make them less productive.
-If you are honest with employees, they will be able to trust you and provide honest feedback to you in 1 on 1’s or in questionnaires.
+There should be clear and timely communication and as much information as possible provided to employees ‘at risk’ and affected by the redundancy throughout the process.
+If you make frequent announcements, have an FAQ’s information sheet and a contact their questions can be directed to.
+Your employees should be fully aware of what is happening, uncertainty is less likely to put employees on edge and make them less productive.
+If you are honest with employees, they will be able to trust you and provide honest feedback to you in one-to-ones or questionnaires.
 If you do not gain the trust of your employees and the redundancy process lacks transparency, or there are closed door meetings leading to rumours rather than factual information about redundancies, this will undermine trust in the employment relationship, will create a negative atmosphere and could lead to staff not ‘at risk’ of redundancy, choosing to leave.

 You may want to consider what other services you could offer employees, within your budget, such as external counselling for those staying or leaving, outplacement support to assist with CV writing or interview practice, especially if a long-term employee is leaving and would appreciate this extra support.